abonello/riddle-game-app/README.md

 multiple spaces in between or a new line.
 [NB.
 Not escaped characters - I will treat this as spelling mistakes and will be marked as incorrect.]

+NB: Attempt 2 and 3 can accept the answer all typed in one of the text fields.
+(Text fields act just as a visual clue) This is not undesirable.
+It can make typing easier and if a user chooses to do this the answer will be accepted.

 All manual checks of the logic done up to this stage.